bash-bastion/bash-core/docs/api.md

 ## Overview

-Core functions for any large Bash program
+Core functions for any Bash program

 ## Index